-The use of incentives in survey research is a common method for encouraging respondent participation in surveys.
-Incentives can come in many forms, such as cash, gift cards, a lottery payout or even the chance to win a tropical beach getaway vacation package.
-The incentive compensates a respondent for their time and participation in a survey
+The use of survey incentives in research is a common method for encouraging respondent participation in surveys.
+Survey incentives can come in many forms, such as cash, gift cards, a lottery payout or even the chance to win a tropical beach getaway vacation package.
+The survey incentive compensates a respondent for their time and participation in a survey.

-However, incentives are just one of many factors that affect survey participation, so before you spend money to fund your incentives, consider whether it’s really necessary or even appropriate.
+However, survey incentives are just one of many factors that affect survey participation, so before you spend money to fund your survey incentives, consider whether it’s really necessary or even appropriate.

 Also, take a look at indicators within your survey which may suggest a potential for poor participation.
 Long surveys or difficult tasks (e.g. too many open ends) within a survey can make them challenging or time-consuming to take.
 Without proper compensation, a person may just abandon your survey.

 The survey sponsor is also a very strong driver of survey participation.
 If your survey is unbranded or comes from an unrecognized source, it will more often than not be disregarded.
 People will have some suspicions about opening your survey or simply see it as something not worth their attention.
 Survey incentives are necessary in these difficult cases especially when you have a limited or finite list of contacts to recruit for your survey.
 You’ll want to maximize participation rates with the contacts that you do have in order to fill the sample size quotas you may have for your study.

 When not to use survey incentives